jamaleverett/FB_login.py/README.md

 # FB_login.py
-Python Script which automates the login process through Selenium
+Python script which automates the login process for FB through Selenium